-80% shares of a previously consolidated affiliate, Garanti Sigorta AŞ, owned by the Bank had been sold to Eureko BV on 21 June 2007.
+80% shares of a previously consolidated affiliate, Garanti Sigorta AŞ, owned by the Bank was sold to Eureko BV on 21 June 2007.
 After the sale, the remaining 20% was reclassified as investments in equity participations and accounted for under the equity method of accounting.
 On 1 October 2007, the legal name of the company changed as Eureko Sigorta AŞ.
 In the second quarter of 2011, as per the same shareholders' agreement dated 21 June 2007 between the Bank and Eureko BV, the Bank and its affiliates sold their remaining 20% shares of Eureko Sigorta AŞ with a nominal value of TL 12,000 thousands to Eureko BV for EUR 70 millions.
-A gain of TL 92,784 thousands is recognized under "gain on sale of assets" related to this sale in the accompanying income statement as of 30 June 2011.
+A gain of TL 92,784 thousands is recognized under "gain on sale of assets" related to this sale in the accompanying income statement as of 30 September 2011.

 At the Bank's board of directors meeting held on 3 June 2009, it was decided to participate in the capital increase of Kredi Garanti Fonu AŞ by TL 4,000 thousands and to subscribe for future capital increases up to TL 4,000 thousands in restructuring of the company to build a three-shareholders structure including the Turkish Union of Chambers and Commodity Exchanges (TOBB), the Small and Medium Size Enterprises Development Organization (KOSGEB) and the banks.
 As per this decision, the Bank has paid TL 2,000 thousands of its capital commitment of TL 4,000 thousands on 15 October 2009 for the capital increase of Kredi Garanti Fonu AŞ decided on 11 September 2009.
-A further TL 1,000 thousands was paid in July 2011.
+The remaing balance was paid in two tranches in July 2011 and September 2012, by TL 1,000 thousands each.

-Notes to Consolidated Financial Statements As of and for the Six-Month Period Ended 30 June 2012 (Currency: Thousands of Turkish Lira (TL))
+Notes to Consolidated Financial Statements As of and for the Nine-Month Period Ended 30 September 2012 (Currency: Thousands of Turkish Lira (TL))